-Spin the egg gently.
+To determine if the egg is hard boiled or raw, conduct a simple experiment.
+Place the egg on its side on a smooth countertop and away from obstructions.
+Then, spin the egg gently.
 A hard-boiled egg, being solid, will spin smoothly.
 A raw egg, being liquid inside, will wobble.

 Double-check by spinning the egg and suddenly stopping its rotation with the tip of your finger.
 A hard-boiled egg comes to an immediate stop and stays stopped if you lift your finger.
 A raw egg begins to rotate again, though more slowly, if you quickly lift your finger away from the egg.

+There’s a trick for figuring out the difference between soft and hard eggs.
+Place raw eggs in a pan, just covered by cold water.
+Bring to a rolling boil for one minute.
 Remove the egg from the water it is boiling in with a slotted spoon.
 A hard-boiled egg, containing greater residual heat, dries in about 10 seconds, while a soft-boiled egg stays wet for up to 20 seconds.

 Hard-boiled eggs spoil more quickly than raw eggs.
 Store them in their shells in the fridge after cooking, if necessary, but discard after a week.